telerik/blazor-docs/knowledge-base/common-maximum-call-stack-exceeded.md

 >
 > RangeError: Maximum call stack size exceeded

-If the error message is

->warning Unhandled exception rendering component: Maximum call stack size exceeded
->
-> RangeError: Maximum call stack size exceeded

-after you follow the steps in this article and remove the `Maximum call stack size exceeded` error, you will get a `('TelerikBlazor' was undefined)` error.
-You can follow the steps in our troubleshooting article about this error [`TelerikBlazor` was undefined]({%slug troubleshooting-js-errors%}#telerikblazor-was-undefined).

 ## Cause

 The possible causes for the `Maximum call stack size exceeded` error are: